asyncopatedsoul/health-protocol/convex-admin/docs/copilot_prompts.md

 the second major function should accept a parsed activity object and determine if the activity 'nameRaw' matches an existing activity in convex database. use the fuzzySearchExternal action to fuzzy match with a minimum rankingScore of 0.7. for matching the activity 'nameRaw' to an existing activity in convex database, use the parsed activity 'nameRaw' field to fuzzy match on an existing activity 'name'. if the activity 'nameRaw' fuzzy matches an existing activity in convex database, return the activity record. if the activity 'nameRaw' does not fuzzy match an existing activity in convex database, create a new activity record in convex database and return the new activity record.

 the third major function accepts the parsed activity object and the matched or new activity record as arguments and creates an event record in convex database for the activity. the event record should have the following fields:
-- userId
+- userId: note.userId
 - type: "activity"
 - status: "imported"
-- context: { activityId: <activityId> }
+- context: { activityId: <activityId>, noteId: <noteId> }
 - metadata: { activity: <activityRecord>, note: <noteRecord> }

+if the note parsing function does not return any activities, proceed to parsing the next note.

-finally, update tests in convex/tests/fuzzySearch.test.ts to test all new or updated functions.
+finally, create tests in convex/tests/activityImport.test.ts to test all new or updated functions.